Christopher-Thornton/hmni/README.md

 ## Contributing
 Pull requests are welcome.
-For developers wishing to build a model using Latin or Non-latin writing systems (Chinese, Cyrillic, Arabic), developer notebooks are shared in the `dev` folder to build models using similar methods.
+For developers wishing to build a model using Latin or non-Latin writing systems (Chinese, Cyrillic, Arabic), developer notebooks are shared in the `dev` folder to build models using similar methods.

 ## License